carpedm20/MemN2N-tensorflow/README.md

 Setup
 -----

-This code requires [Tensorflow](https://www.tensorflow.org/).
-Also, it uses CUDA to run on GPU for faster training.
-To train on Penn Treebank corpus, you should download it separately (should be formatted like [this](http://github.com/wojzaremba/lstm/tree/master/data)) and put in data subdirectory.
+This code requires [Tensorflow](https://www.tensorflow.org/) and uses Penn Treebank corpus for language model experiments.
+You can use another data which is formated like [this](data/).

 Usage